Siyuan-Dong/OctopusSimu/README.md

 - `ns.py-main` contains the ns.py package for simutation.
 - `Octopus-Micro` contains the codes of OctopusSketch and MicroSketch.
-- `workplace` contains the main program and parameter settings for simutation.
+- `workplace` contains the main program and parameter settings for simulation.

 ## Usage
 ### Basic Setups